rand-projects/fisb-rest/docs/source/document.rst

 would return: ::

   {
-    "error": "Need both lat and long parameters. ", "status": -1
+    "error": "Need both lat and long parameters.", "status": -1
   }

-If the ``status`` code is 0, you will get an object that contains ``num_results`` and ``after`` fields.
+If the ``status`` code is '0', you will get an object that contains ``num_results`` and ``after`` fields.

 For example: ::